zulustation/zulu/README.md

 - [court](./zrml/court) - An implementation of a court mechanism used to resolve disputes in a decentralized fashion.
 - [global-disputes](./zrml-global-disputes) - Global disputes sets one out of
-  multiple outcomes with the most locked ZTG tokens as the canonical outcome.
+  multiple outcomes with the most locked ZUL tokens as the canonical outcome.
   This is the default process if a dispute mechanism fails to resolve.
 - [liquidity-mining](./zrml/liquidity-mining) - This pallet implements the
-  time-based incentivization with Zeitgeist tokens for continuously providing liquidity to swap pools.
+  time-based incentivization with Zulu tokens for continuously providing liquidity to swap pools.
 - [market-commons](./zrml/market-commons) - Contains common operations on
   markets that are used by multiple pallets.
 - [orderbook-v1](./zrml/orderbook-v1) - A naive orderbook implementation that's
-  only part of Zeitgeist's PoC.
+  only part of Zulu's PoC.
 Will be replaced by a v2 orderbook that uses 0x-style hybrid on-chain and off-chain trading.
 - [prediction-markets](./zrml/prediction-markets) - The core implementation of
   the prediction market logic for creating and resolving markets.